Sadie Holloway is a workshop facilitator who teaches interpersonal communication skills to help people strengthen their relationships.

 Are you in a bad relationship?
 Learn more about some of the warning signs that your relationship is harmful to your physical and emotional health and well-being.

-How do you know if you are in a bad relationship?
 Maybe you and your spouse are just going through a rough patch and your marriage problems can be sorted out.
 On the other hand, things may be so stressful in your relationship that you feel it’s time to let go of a relationship that is causing you pain and anguish.

 Letting go of a relationship, even a bad relationship that causes you pain, can be very difficult.
 There may still be good parts about your relationship with your husband or wife, and that can make it hard to notice the telltale signs and symptoms of a relationship that’s not good for you.